SMALL Blue French Bulldog Female YOSHI and brother BUDDHA are EXAMPLES of our PUPS!

 The only way to discourage this happening is to wait patiently until you have two unrelated dogs that are the same color.
 They both carry the recessive gene but they are unrelated.
 In this way we can encourage this color or a size trait which is how also miniature dog breeds have blossomed into healthy lines.
 Once upon a time that other breed as a miniature was not strong and health.

-Take yorkshire terriers for example….
+Take Yorkshire terriers for example….
 It took many years to turn the traits around and eventually newer stronger bloodlines were born.
-Today yorkshire terriers are considered to be strong and healthy as a breed.
+Today Yorkshire terriers are considered to be strong and healthy as a breed.

 And so it is with breeding of Blue French Bulldog Puppies here at FrenchBullDogsLA.